 Opportunity Yearly, around 180 million surgeries are being performed with the use of laryngeal masks worldwide.
 Of this market, around 5% is eligible for this solution which accumulates to a total amount of 9 million surgeries annually.

-Solution Doctor Khaled Rafiqpoor has developed the LarynSeal: a simple but effective device that prevents air leaks from occurring.
-By applying upwards pressure to the weak part of the floor of the mouth through a headband, the anatomical shape is restored and leakage avoided.
+Solution Anesthesiologist Dr. Khaled Rafiqpoor has invented the LarynxLock: a device that prevents air leaks from occurring.
+By applying upwards pressure to the soft floor of the mouth with a specifically formed headband, the anatomical shape is restored and leakage avoided.
 Patients are provided with sufficient air supply during the surgery and intubation is avoided.

 - Prevents air leaks and subsequent complications during surgery